devremoto/tgappmodel/Readme.md

 # TUGON App Model

-App model is a basic .NET core web application ready with some features including new libraries and frameworks.
+TUGON App Model is a basic .NET core web application ready with some features including new libraries and frameworks.
 At the frontend we use angular 8 and at back and we have a REST api with .net Core and DDD approach

 ## Backend